paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 `Top?.MoveTo` ensures that the readyList only provides a node if it is not empty.

-##### Next
+##### Second

-`Next` is the second entry below `Top`.
+`Second` is the second entry below `First`.
 It will be null if the list has one entry or is empty.
 Use it as a premonition of things to come.
 For ordered list you can tell if there is more immediate work.
 Can you think of any other uses?

-##### Bottom
+##### Last

-Bottom is the other less visited end of the stack/linked list.
+`Last` is the other less visited end of the stack/linked list.
 It is used a lot internally, but I can't think where I would use it elsewhere.
 It will come to me.
 Great for anyone who likes burning the candle from both ends.
 There is a `MoveToEnd` method that will make a node the new Bottom.

 ##### Empty